nitantsoni/plex_playlist_generator/README.md

 ### Blacklist
 The Blacklist array has been moved to an external file.
 It is now read from blacklist.txt.
 A sample blacklist has been included.
 Add your shows here and rename it to "blacklist.txt"

+### Season 0 Specials Handling
+Episodes from Season 0 are now handled differently than the parent script.
+Incase the "Include Watched" option is selected, they are not added to the final playlist.
+Otherwise in normal mode, they are added once all other episodes have been marked as watched.

+### Episode Selection
+This now works differently from the parent script.
+The script will now ensure TV Shows are spaced out snd repetition is kept to a minimum.
+Each playlist entry will be from a different show if possible.